nymts/Proiect2-weather-app-IT-SCHOOL/README.md

 | <img src="https://github.com/nymts/proiect-weather-nm/assets/134009663/7b8fc5ad-67a9-4a06-8e54-e395289194a4" alt="Képaláírás" width="250" height=""> | <img src="https://github.com/nymts/proiect-weather-nm/assets/134009663/63dd9597-acd8-4da5-8cba-09a4ec79bae6" alt="Képaláírás" width="700" height=""> |

 ## Development Process
-For the development of this project, I followed these steps:

-1. Step 1 description here.
-2. Step 2 description here.
-3. Step 3 description here.

 ### Notable Features
 Some of the standout features of this project include:

-- Using the Current Weather Data API to display real-time weather information for selected cities from a dropdown list.
+- Using the [Current Weather Data API](https://openweathermap.org/current) to display real-time weather information for selected cities from a dropdown list.
-- Utilizing the 5-day Weather Forecast API to provide a detailed forecast for the next 5 days with data every 3 hours.
+- Utilizing the [5-day Weather Forecast API](https://openweathermap.org/forecast5) to provide a detailed forecast for the next 5 days with data every 3 hours.
 - Implementing the ability to change the current city using DOM manipulation and Event Handling concepts.
 - Persisting user data across sessions using localStorage.